 The key finding of the present meta-analysis is that only one out of five adolescents and adults meet guidelines for aerobic and MSA in large representative population samples from 32 countries.
-Regarding sociodemographic and lifestyle factors,
+Regarding sociodemographic and lifestyle factors, women, older age and individuals with low/medium education levels, underweight or obesity, and poorer or moderate self-rated health showed lower adherence to the physical activity guidelines, although the prevalence remained very low in all cases.

-Two studies that pooled adult aerobic physical activity levels from large population surveys found that the global prevalence was 69%5 and 73%.6 The physical activity prevalence estimates presented in the present study suggest that physical inactivity among global population is underestimated.
+Two studies that pooled adult aerobic physical activity levels from large population surveys found that the global prevalence was 69% and 73%.
+The physical activity prevalence estimates presented in the present study suggest that physical inactivity among global population is underestimated.
 Our findings indicate that the prevalence of meeting both aerobic and MSA guidelines is threefold lower.
 Lower prevalence of meeting physical activity guidelines was found among adults from Southern and Central European countries (Romania, Poland, Croatia, Cyprus and Malta) and the USA when compared with those from Northern European countries (Iceland, Sweden, The Netherlands and Denmark).
 Within the context of the current meta-analysis, we are unable to identify the key causes of the geographical differences; however, a possible explanation for this might be the different instruments used to measure physical activity.
 Another possible explanation could be the adoption of different exercise promotion policies between countries.
 For example, The Netherlands, one of the countries with higher prevalence, adopted the physical activity guidelines in 2017, and aimed for 75% of the Dutch population to adhere to them.
 The government launched several national policies or action plans for the promotion of physical activity for health through the collaboration between central government, the sports sector, municipalities, businesses, care providers and civil society organisations.
 40 In this country, Duijvestijn et al31 reported a positive trend in adherence rates, with 39.9% adherence in 2001 to 46.0% in 2018.
 Furthermore, wealth inequalities across countries, which likely impact an individual's access to fitness facilities or the availability of free time to engage in aerobic and MSA, could also explain some of these differences.
 In addition, environmental and security factors, such as safe access to public transport, walkability (eg, access to parks, green space, street connectivity), and engagement in active commuting (ie, walking, cycling and other physical modes of travel to work, school, parks, cafes, shops, a friend's house or other destinations) could be other important aspects to consider.
-5 By contrast, among adolescents the results are strikingly similar to previous estimates from large sample sizes and aerobic guidelines.^{5 7} This could be attributable to the greater number of days and time needed to meet the aerobic guidelines compared with the MSA guidelines (ie, daily vs at least 3 days per week).
+5 By contrast, among adolescents the results are strikingly similar to previous estimates from large sample sizes and aerobic guidelines.
+This could be attributable to the greater number of days and time needed to meet the aerobic guidelines compared with the MSA guidelines (ie, daily vs at least 3 days per week).
 Representative studies in populations aged 5-11 years are necessary.